You're just waiting to go teach English in Russia with ILP ... but you don't leave for a few more months. Now what?

 Crime and Punishment

 A true Russian classic written by one of the most famous Russian authors, Fyodor Dostoevsky.
 You absolutely have to read at least one of Dostoevsky's books before saying you've lived in Russia.
 It's a murder mystery that also delves into the 19th century urban life in Russia.
 It's a classic — and a must-read.

 Here's a children's book to help you prepare for teaching those adorable Russian kids!
-Really any book by Patricia Polacco is good.
+Really, any book by Patricia Polacco is good.
 These books have a nice Russian feel and are cute and easy to read.
-Your kids would like to see them in English as well, most liking knowing just the Russian version of this classic.
+Your kids you teach in Russia would like to see them in English as well, most liking knowing just the Russian version of this classic.